ZachIsAGardner/Zeef/StyleGuide.md

 }
 ```

+* Classes that end with "Model" are only used to fill another class's properties
+* Classes that end with "Data" are used by MonoBehaviours, usually to fill in properties
+* Classes that end with "Info" carry data that is used for other actions, but isn't necessarily persisted anywhere

-* Methods named "Execute" are placed on existing monobehaviours that when called will perform some action
+* Methods named "Execute" are written in MonoBehaviours.
+Execute is called on MonoBehaviours that already exist in the scene.

-* Methods named "Initialize" are placed on monobehaviours that are attached to gameobjects.
-Initilialize is called to return that gamobject filled with data passed in through arguments given to the "Initialize" method.
-Initiliaze can either create an empty gameobject for you and attach itself to it or you would also pass it a prefab that it will find itself on and fill the info.
+    * Execute will often take a model as an argumement with which it will fill in properties on the MonoBehaviour and do other actions.
+    * (This is pretty much just the Start method, but with arguments)

+* Methods named "Initialize" are written in MonoBehaviours.
+Initialize will instantiate a GameObject and will fill in properties on the MonoBehaviour attached to the GameObject.
+Initialize can either...
+    * Create an empty GameObject for you and attach itself to that GameObject or...
+    * Require a prefab in which it will find itself attached to.
+    * (This is pretty much just the Instantiate method, but with arguments)

 * The main difference between "Execute" and "Initialize" is that one already exists and the other doesn't